 “I want missionaries, not mercenaries,” The CEO of a startup I am working with, “Jeff,” said to me the other day.
-He was frustrated because his VP Sales just asked to increase his base salary to $230K/year.
+He was frustrated because his VP Sales just asked to increase his base salary, that was at the market rate, by over $100,000 per year.

 “I feel like all I’m doing is kicking the can down the road (if I give in),” Jeff said to me.
-“There will just be another outrageous request 12 months from now.”
+“There will just be another outrageous request twelve months from now.”

 You want missionaries not mercenaries when you’re building your executive staff.